Svartisen subglacial observatory

 Chemical and isotopic (d18O and dD) analysis of a two metre long basal ice core was performed to investigate the mechanisms by which different ice facies have been formed.
 These and other studies examining the basal stratigraphy of the ice suggest there is considerable water movement therein.
 Other projects include examining the fabric of the basal ice, tracing experiments to study the subglacial hydrology and examining the basal motion of glaciers over hard beds and soft beds.

-Ice in the subglacial laboratory.
+Glacier ice in the melted out ice cave.
 Photo: Miriam Jackson

 Facilities and equipment in the Subglacial Laboratory